 The Shabbat-to-Go program allows students to celebrate Shabbat with their own friends, in their own space, in their own style.
 Hillel provides for hosts a small food subsidy to host their friends in their own space.
 The Shabbat-to-Go program allows students to take Shabbat into their own hands.

 Emory Hillel is proud to offer a wide variety of Passover experiences, meals, and celebrations.
 We offer a Seder on the first night – sponsored by the Schinazi Family.
-The Seder will begin at 7:30 pm at the Marcus Hillel Center.
 Hillel also provides lunch and dinner for students every day during Passover.
-Please RSVP for FREE Seder and Meals HERE.